Bröhan Museum, Berlin

-The Bröhan-Museum is a museum in Berlin focused on fine art and applied arts from the late-19th century to WWII, and especially on art nouveau, art deco, and functionalism.
+The Bröhan Museum is a museum in Berlin focused on fine art and applied arts from the late 19th century to WWII, especially on art nouveau, art deco, and functionalism.

 The museum was founded in 1973 by art collector and businessman Karl H. Bröhan (1921-2000).
-In 1983, the institution moved to its current home into one of the former Royal Guards barracks in front of the Charlottenburg Palace.
+In 1983, the institution moved to its current home in one of the former Royal Guards barracks in front of the Charlottenburg Palace.

 Collection and permanent exhibition